⚡ Install Typing Practice App (2 MB)

 1. Conquer the Home Row: Spend as much time as you need on the home row until it feels completely natural.
 So two lessons on the home row are dedicated to our course.

 2. Learn the Other Rows: Next, you’ll learn the bottom row and then the top row.
-And we have made additional revisions on separate rows and mixed rows.
+We have made additional revisions to both separate and mixed rows.
 It is one of the ideal courses for learning touch typing.

 3. Introduce Numbers and Symbols: After completing all three rows, we focused on the number rows, symbols, and some special characters.

-4. Build Speed with Common Words: After completing it, we have moved to face real typing in simple and most-used words.
+4. Build Speed with Common Words: After completing it, we moved on to real typing using simple, most-used words.

-5. Practice with Full Paragraphs: And then we reach the final steps, where we have provided paragraph typing, Random word typing, and time-limited various typing tests.
+5. Practice with Full Paragraphs: We then reach the final steps, which include paragraph typing, Random word typing, and time-limited typing tests.
 We believe that by completing our 30-day free typing lesson, you will be a typing master using the Touch typing method.

 An infographic showing a winding path with milestones for learning to type: Home Row, Top & Bottom Rows, Numbers & Symbols, and Speed Building.

-Follow our step-by-step path to go from beginner to typing master.
+Follow our step-by-step path to become a typing master.

 Common Questions About Learning to Touch Type